continuouspipe/remote-environment-client/README.md

  install [AnyBar](https://github.com/tonsky/AnyBar) and provide a port number to use for it during the `setup` command.

+## Ignoring files/directories when syncing

+Files/directories can be excluded from being synced by the `watch`, `resync` and `fetch` commands.
+This is done by adding the files/directories to ignore to a `.cp-remote-ignore` file in the project root.
+This uses the standard rsync excludes-from format.

 ## Configuration

 The `setup` command uses your answers to generate a settings file `.cp-remote-env-settings` in the